Semiconcave functions in Alexandrov's geometry: Existence of quasigeodesics

 for any $v\in T_p$. \end{thm}

 The proof is taken from \cite{milka:poly1}.
 That is the only instance where we use existence of quasigeodesics in lower dimensional spaces.

 \Proof.
-Since $\Sigma_p$ is an Alexandrov's $(m-1)$-space with curvature $\ge 1$, given $\xi\in \Sigma_p$ we can construct a quasigeodesic in $\Sigma_p$ of length $\pi$, starting at $\xi$; the comparison inequality (theorem \ref{thm:eq-def-qg}(\ref{comp-inq})) implies that the second endpoint $\xi^*$ of this quasigeodesic satisfies
+Since $\Sigma_p$ is an Alexandrov's $(m-1)$-space with curvature $\ge 1$, given $\xi\in \Sigma_p$ we can construct a quasigeodesic in $\Sigma_p$ of length $\pi$, starting at $\xi$; the comparison inequality (theorem \ref{thm:eq-def-qg}(\ref{comp-inq})) implies that if $\xi^*$ is the other end of this quasigeodesic then

-which is equivalent to the statement that $\xi$ and $\xi^*$ are polar in $T_p$. \qeds
+The later is equivalent to the statement that $\xi$ and $\xi^*$ are polar in $T_p$. \qeds

 \begin{thm}{\bf Chopping procedure.} Given a pre-quasigeodesic $\gamma\:[0,\infty)\to A$, for any $t\ge 0$ and $\eps>0$ there is $\bar t>t$ such that

 where

 \end{thm} \begin{lpic}[t(-0mm),b(0mm),r(0mm),l(0mm)]{pics/angle(0.2)} \lbl[t]{8,8;$\gamma(t)$} \lbl[t]{245,8;$\gamma(\bar t)$} \lbl[l]{33,21;$\vartheta$} \lbl[b]{130,55;$\gamma$} \end{lpic}